MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/send-receive-emails-socketerror.md

 ---
-title: SocketError when sending/receiving emails
+title: SocketError when sending or receiving email messages
-description: Fixes an issue in which errors occur on the mail flow when sending or receive email messages using Transport Layer Security (TLS) 1.0 or TLS 1.1.
+description: Fixes an issue in which errors occur on the mail flow when you send or receive email messages by using Transport Layer Security (TLS) 1.1 or TLS 1.0.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm